silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 Like the `upgrade` command, `inspect` gets its list of API changes from `.upgrade.yml` files.
 So you may get upgrade suggestions and substitution from third party modules.
 You can even include your own project specific changes in your `.upgrade.yml` if you want.

 #### Sample output of the `inspect` command
-Here's some sample output of what you might get back the `inspect` command.
+Here's some sample output of what you might get back from the `inspect` command.

 ```bash
 upgrade-code inspect ./mysite/Models/Coyote.php